iifl-logo

 1) Industry structure and developments

-The Indian Pharmaceutical Market (IPM) is now valued at 2,33,261 crores with a year-on-year value growth of 8.0% as reported by IQVIA for MAT March 2025.
+The Indian Pharmaceutical Market (IPM) is now valued at 2,45,943 crores with a year-on-year value growth of 8.6% as reported by IQVIA for MAT March 2026.
+It continues to demonstrate resilient growth and structural strength by expanding healthcare access, rising chronic disease burden, steady demand for branded generics, and increasing penetration across geographies.

 2) Opportunities and Threats

-The Indian market has certain unique characteristics.
+The Indian pharmaceutical market has several unique structural characteristics.
 Branded generics constitute greater than 70% of the retail market and prices are low due to the high level of competition.
 Early incumbents have dominated due to formulation development capacities.
-Though Indias rank is much lower in value terms, we rank 3rd in volume terms.
+Though Indias rank is much lower in value terms, it ranks 3rd in volume terms underscoring its role as a critical supplier of affordable medicine.

-India is expected to break into top 10 countries in terms of spend on medicines as the spending is year 2025-26 since WPI based increase expected to grow at about 10% annually over the next five years.
+India is expected to break into top 10 countries in terms of spend on medicines as the spending is expected to grow at about 10% annually over the next five years.
 This augurs well for the domestic industry.
 The Government has emphasized on cost reduction to make healthcare more affordable and generic drugs have remained in focus.

 National List of Essential Medicines (NLEM) revision in 2022, resulted in 384 medicines coming under the price control and at present, about 18.58% of the Indian market is under price control.
-During the financial year 2024-25, the Wholesale Price Index (WPI) was only 0.01%, so there was no notable change in prices of products under NLEM.
-We expect prices to be marginally higher in the current financial is 1.74% which is taking effect from April 1, 2025.
+During the financial year 2025-26, the Wholesale Price Index (WPI) was only 0.01%, so there was no notable change in prices of products under NLEM.
+We expect prices to be marginally higher in the current financial year 2026-27 since WPI-based increase is % which is taking effect from April 1, 2026.

 The Company is exclusively engaged in the pharmaceutical business and operates across Domestic Formulations, International Formulations and Active Pharmaceutical Ingredients (API).

-The API business achieved sales of 90.24 crores and has grown by 6.1% as against the previous year.
+The API business achieved sales of 95.06 crores, growing 5.3% over the previous year.
 Key APIs for the Company include Quinfamide, Azathioprine, Haloperidol, Risperidone, Propantheline Bromide, Lercanidipine, etc.

 4) Outlook